 The problem, of course, is that these previous narratives existed hundreds to thousands of years before Jesus did.

 Many are familiar with Occam’s Razor, which states that, all things being equal, one should not seek complex explanations when more simple ones are available.
-No one disputes that these other stories predate the Judeo-Christian Bible, so we really only have two options:
+Few dispute that these other stories predate the Judeo-Christian Bible, or that the Bible is full of massive contradictions, so we really only have two options.